SPARC: Branching

-Branch format instructions do control transfers or conditional branches.
-The icc or fcc field specifies the kind of branch.
-The 22 bit displacement field give the relative address of the target in words so that conditional branches can go forward or backward up to 8 megabytes.
+In a conditional branch instruction, the icc or fcc field specifies the condition being tested.
+The 22-bit displacement field is the address, relative to the current PC, of the target, in words, so that conditional branches can go forward or backward up to 8 megabytes.
 The ANNUL (A) bit is used to get rid of some delay slots.
 If it is 0 in a conditional branch, the delay slot is executed as usual.
 If it is 1, the delay slot is only executed if the branch is taken.
 If it is not taken, the instruction following the conditional branch is skipped.

+There are a wide variety of conditional branches: BA (branch always, essentially a jmp), BN (branch never), BE (equals), BNE (not equals), BL (less than), BLE (less or equal), BLEU (less or equal, unsigned), BG (greater), BGE (greater or equal), BGU (greater unsigned), BPOS (positive), BNEG (negative), BCC (carry clear), BCS (carry set), BVC (overflow clear), BVS (overflow set).

+The FPU and CP have sets of condition codes separate from the integer condition codes and from each other; two additional sets of branch instructions were defined to test those condition codes.
+Adding an F to the front of the branch instruction in the list above performs the test against the FPU's condition codes, while, in SPARC V8, adding a C tests the flags in the otherwise undefined CP.